bsudekum/MapGrams/README.md

 * Looking to bring in Foursquare 'swarming' data
 * ~~Only load 1 photo or better layour for loading many photos~~
 * Update the design and general layout
+* Get rid of jquery.instagram.js and use own AJAX request